 Approximately 96% of our guests are women, with our brand appealing to female guests across age groups, ethnicities and income brackets.
 At every touchpoint, we embody our mission by concentrating key media communications on passion points that bolster guest affinity for European Wax Center and deliver personalized messaging to inspire action.
-While we estimate that male waxing constitutes approximately 20% of our total addressable market, our current guest base is only 4% male, representing an attractive growth opportunity.
-We believe there has been a significant increase in male interest in OOH waxing over the past five years.
+We believe that there has been a significant increase in male interest in OOH waxing which represents an attractive growth opportunity.
 We intend to increase our share of male guests, with specific male-focused marketing collateral and service offerings.